 To check whether an IP or domain is blacklisted, you can also use MXToolbox:

 1. Enter the domain or the IP and click “Blacklist Check.”

-2. Analyze the results: a green checkmark means that your server hasn’t been found among bad senders.
+2. Analyze the results: a green checkmark means that your server hasn’t been found on a blacklist.

-How to avoid the risks of getting blacklisted?
+How to avoid the risks of being blacklisted?

-It’s better to take action right away and make all needed arrangements to avoid getting blacklisted.
+It’s better to take action right away and make all needed arrangements to avoid being blacklisted.

 Use double opt-in for new subscribers

 With double opt-in, new subscribers receive subscription confirmation emails.
 This helps to protect mailing lists from spam traps and incorrect email addresses, increasing open and click rates and lowering the risks of unsubscribes and spam complaints.

 Loss of subscribers’ interest in your emails is a natural process.
 If you notice that a part of your audience neither opens nor clicks your emails, or sends them to spam, hold a reactivation campaign.
 Clean up your mailing list and delete anyone who hasn’t been reactivated to avoid messing up your sender reputation.